About the Lancaster Neighbor Fund

 We provide small grants to families suffering from hardship related to deportation proceedings in Lancaster County.

-In the first six months of the fund's operations, and thanks to the generous donations of our supporters, we have been able to provide emergency funding to nine families who have family members in detention or deportation proceedings since July.
-We have given over $14,000 to these families, all of whom are in crisis due to the nation’s xenophobic policies.
+From 2018 until 2020, thanks to the generous donations of our supporters, we provided emergency funding to sixteen families who have family members in detention or deportation proceedings.
+We have given over $21,000 to these families, all of whom are in crisis due to the nation’s xenophobic policies implemented during the Trump administration.
+The average grant is $1,400 and offsets legal and bond fees.

 Did You Know?